• +971551792927

 1. Endoscopic Sleeve Gastroplasty (ESG)

-• The stomach size is reduced using sutures, creating a sleeve-like shape.
+Stomach size is reduced using endoscopic sutures, creating a sleeve-like structure.

-• This limits food intake and slows gastric emptying, promoting early satiety.
+• Limits food intake and slows gastric emptying.

 2. Intragastric Balloon Placement

-• A balloon is inserted into the stomach and inflated with saline or gas.
+• A balloon is inserted and inflated inside the stomach.

 3. Aspiration Therapy